-The input of the IrDA signal can have an inverted polarity.
-The same logic is able to decode the signal train, but in this case, the decoded data stream is shifted from 10 to 11 periods of the 16x baud clock from the original message source.
-Again, the one clock uncertainty is due to the clock edge resolution (see Figure 17-24 for details).
+The IrDA signal input can have an inverted polarity.
+The same logic can decode the signal train, but in this case, the decoded data stream is shifted from 10 to 11 periods of the 16x Baud clock from the original message source.
+The one clock uncertainty is due to the clock edge resolution.
+For more information, see Figure 17-24.